Presidential Administrative Order No. 235

 Yes, you can definitely take that shot for your Instagram.

-The National Museum of Natural History is open Tuesday to Sunday from 10 a.m. to 5 p.m.
+The National Museum of Natural History is open every day from 10 a.m. to 5 p.m.
 Admission is free.

 People thought that weeks after the launch, fewer people would visit the museum, but throngs of people are still coming specially on the weekends.
 If you plan to visit the museum, prepare for long lines.
 Keep in mind that management reserves the right to refuse visitors who arrive after 4:30 p.m.